NBA on television in the 1990s: 1991

 Ernie Johnson Jr. has been TNT's NBA studio host since the 1990–1991 season.
 Currently, Johnson is joined by Kenny Smith, Charles Barkley, and Shaquille O'Neal.
 The NBA postgame show which features the four, Inside the NBA, has gained popularity in recent years for the chemistry and banter they have.
 Occasionally, Johnson, O'Neal, Smith and Barkley are joined by Chris Webber, Kevin McHale, David Aldridge, Reggie Miller or Isiah Thomas.

 NBC's coverage of the NBA began on Christmas Day each season, with the exception of the inaugural season in 1990 (which featured a game on November 3 between the Los Angeles Lakers and the San Antonio Spurs), the 1997–98 season (which included a preseason tournament featuring the Chicago Bulls), the 1998–99 season (as no Christmas games were played due to the 1998–99 NBA lockout), and the final season of the network's contract in 2001–02 (which included two early season games featuring the return of Michael Jordan with the Washington Wizards).
-NBC aired the NBA All-Star Game every year (with the exception of 1999, when the game was canceled due to the lockout), usually at 6:00 p.m., Eastern Time.
+NBC aired the NBA All-Star Game every year (with the exception of 1999, when the game was canceled due to the lockout), usually at 6:00 pm, Eastern Time.

 The theme music for the NBA on NBC broadcasts, "Roundball Rock", was composed by new-age artist John Tesh.
 The instrumental piece, which NBC used for every telecast during the network's twelve-year tenure.
 Although Tesh offered the theme to ABC when it took over the rights to the league, the network declined.

 The pre-game show for NBC's NBA telecasts was NBA Showtime, a title that was used from 1990 until 2000, with the pre-game being unbranded afterward.
 Showtime was originally hosted by Bob Costas from the inaugural season of the 1990 contract to the 1995–96 season; Hannah Storm took over as host beginning with the 1996–97 season, who in turn was replaced by Ahmad Rashad in 2001 when Storm went on maternity leave.
 The video game NBA Showtime: NBA on NBC, by Midway Games, was named after the pregame show.

 NBC's first broadcast team of the 1990s–2000s era was made up of Marv Albert and Mike Fratello, with Ahmad Rashad serving as sideline reporter.
 Other broadcasters at the time included Dick Enberg and Steve "Snapper" Jones.
 Aside from Rashad, Jim Gray and Hannah Storm also handled sideline reporting duties; before becoming the television voice of the Spurs, Lakers and Pelicans, Joel Meyers also started as a sideline reporter for NBC.
 Bob Costas presided as host of the network's pre-game show, NBA Showtime.

 In 1991, "The Dream is Still Alive" by Wilson Phillips was played during the end of the season montage.